How Do You Know: Plot

-Matty inadvertently offends her, so Lisa moves out and spends a pleasant, tipsy evening at George's modest new apartment.
-His father then drops one last bombshell on his son: It was he who committed the illegal act for which George is being charged.
-Due to a previous conviction, Charles would spend at least 25 years — basically, the rest of his life due to his advanced age — in prison, whereas George would only do three years at most.
+Matty inadvertently offends Lisa, so she moves out and spends a pleasant, tipsy evening at George's modest new apartment.
+His father then drops one last bombshell on his son: he committed the illegal act for which George is being charged.
+Due to a previous conviction, Charles would spend at least 25 years—basically, the rest of his life due to his advanced age—in prison, whereas George would only do three years at most.

 On the night Annie's baby is born and her boyfriend proposes, Lisa begins to reconsider her previous reluctance to settle down.
-George is clearly smitten with her, but Matty pleads for another chance and she accepts.
+George is clearly smitten with her, but Matty pleads for another chance, so she accepts.
 George makes a proposition to his father: he will take one more shot at persuading Lisa to be with him.
-If she does, Charles must go to jail, and if she doesn't, George will take the rap for his dad.
+If she does, Charles must go to jail, and if she does not, George will take the rap for his dad.

-At a birthday party that Matty throws for Lisa, George confesses his feelings for her and asks her to meet him downstairs if she decides she reciprocates them.
-He then leaves the party and goes downstairs to give her time to think it over.
+At a birthday party that Matty throws for Lisa, George declares his feelings for her and asks her to meet him downstairs if she decides she reciprocates them.
+He then goes downstairs to give her time to think it over.
 Finally, Lisa says goodbye to Matty and joins George outside.
-Charles, looking on from above smiles at the sight, but his smile soon fades as he realises he has to go to jail.
+Charles, looking on from above smiles at the sight, but his smile soon fades as he realizes he has to go to jail.

 Lisa is confused about her feelings and tells George, "I thought you were this silly guy.
 Now it's like... everything but you seems silly."
-George suggests she had never felt the kind of overwhelming love where the guy is the whole deal, which helps her realise that she's in love with him.
-Lisa then reaches out and holds his hand and we see them board a bus together.
+George suggests she has never felt the kind of overwhelming love where the guy is the whole deal, which helps her realize that she is in love with him.
+Lisa then reaches out and holds his hand as they board the bus together.